joncamfield/level-up/_pages/curriculum/crypto-fundamentals/hashes/synthesis.md

 ### Threat Sharing

 An unfortunately common problem has been bad actors inside the digital rights community, and a need to coordinate a community-wide response without abusing the privacy of the alleged bad actor, any potentially unwilling collaborates, and definitely not their victims.
-A powerful, public example of this use case is seen in [blog post](https://blog.patternsinthevoid.net/the-ccc-men-who-hate-women.html) (***Content Warning**: rape, sexual assault, whistleblower retaliation*).
+A powerful, public example of this use case is seen in this [blog post](https://blog.patternsinthevoid.net/the-ccc-men-who-hate-women.html) (***Content Warning**: rape, sexual assault, whistleblower retaliation*).
 In this post, people who know and/or have a very informed guess can verify using the hash who the person being discussed is without this person's identity, and potential ability to more fully change their ways, being widely harmed.
 It's worth noting that you may have to give some hints (like firstname lastname all lowercase) to ensure you are both hashing the same string and not failing to match because someone's using capitals and the other isn't).

 ## "I Told You So"